JerryWu96/3D_Face_Reconstrction/README.md

 ## Texture Extraction

-By implementing the texture extraction API, combined with Dlib face landmark detection data, the texture can be extracted fro the original image.
+By implementing the texture extraction API, combined with Dlib face landmark detection data, the texture can be extracted fro m the original image.

 The face texture could be presented in this sturcture:
 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/texture_mesh.png"></img>